-Is this the same Peter Eden who produced records for Deram in the late 1960s, when Decca owned the label?. the last I heard of him ten years ago or so was that he is now in Leigh on Sea
+Is this the same Peter Eden who produced records for Deram in the late 1960s, when Decca owned the label?
+The last I heard of him ten years ago or so was that he is now in Leigh-on-Sea.

 Dave Harwood